cfcmadlad/agentic-commerce-sentinel/README.md

 **Anti-rigging enforced structurally.** Every generated session carries its ground-truth label (`LabeledSession`) wrapped separately from the raw session data (`SessionTrace`), so passing the raw trace into a detector or feature extractor is the only thing that type-checks without deliberate effort.
 This is the same mechanism described in [§4](#4-whats-built-and-how-it-works) for feature extraction, applied at the generator level too.

+**Attack-variant hardness is a deliberate, documented choice, not a default.** The scripted-client pacing and browse-skip probability that define the `behavioral_only` impersonation variant were widened specifically so that no single feature threshold could separate it from legitimate traffic — see `docs/adr/0001-attack-variant-hardness.md` for the reasoning and the diagnostic that validated it.

 ## 6. Attack taxonomy

 Three classes of attack are generated and used for evaluation.
 A fourth class is deliberately withheld from every stage of development.